 Due to the fact that the brain (especially the pre-frontal cortex) is still developing until a person is approximately 25, B.C.
 Schizophrenia Society and many other schizophrenia societies strongly urge that people learn and know as much as they can about cannabis, psychosis and schizophrenia.

 Here are some resources that we’ve gathered to provide you with more information.

-World Health Organization Management of Substance Abuse-Cannabis -A fact sheet done by the World Health Organize on management of substance abuse cannabis.
+World Health Organization Management of Substance Abuse-Cannabis – A fact sheet done by the World Health Organization on the management of substance abuse and cannabis.